 Her move into jazz was dramatic.
 She entered Baltimore’s annual Billie Holiday competition in 2000.
 She took second place in the prestigious competition that year and again in 2002, and was subsequently invited to perform in a Billie Holiday tribute concert at Artscape 2010 at Joseph Meyerhoff Symphony Hall.

 Matheny-Katz studied jazz vocals with Vince Evans, JD Walter and mentor Jay Clayton.
 She formed the M2K Jazz Ensemble in 2003.
 She has performed in the Mid-Atlantic Jazz Festival, New Jersey Jazz Festival, Patterson Park Concert series, the Eubie Blake Center, Germano’s, The Carlyle Club, Acton Jazz Café (near Boston), and often at the Tremont, Radisson and Colonnade Hotels in Baltimore.

 In 2007 she and her husband Howard Katz opened Jazzway 6004, presenting top-notch local and touring talent.
 (Downbeat Magazine named it one of the nation’s top three house concert venues.)
 The two are also producing a documentary film on Baltimore jazz, directed by Jonathan Bevers.
-“Tell Me More—and Then Some” is due out in 2015.
-Meanwhile the savvy singer maintains a busy performance schedule.
+“Tell Me More—and Then Some” has been completed but the team is raising money for post production to release the film.
+Meanwhile the savvy singer maintains a busy schedule presenting and performing.

 News: THE JONI CHRONICLES